coderefinery/research-software-engineering/content/testing.md

 - **Easier for new people** to join.
 - Easier for somebody to **revive an old code**.
 - **End-to-end test**: run the whole code and compare result to a reference.
-- Unit tests can **guide towards better structured code**: complicated code is more difficult to test.
+- **Unit tests** can guide towards better structured code: complicated code is more difficult to test.

 ## Where to start

-Shorter answer: **Start with an end-to-end test**.
+Short answer: **Start with an end-to-end test**.

 :::{solution} Longer answer
 - A simple script or notebook probably does not need an automated test.